 Clinical supervision is available individually, on an ongoing or “as-needed” basis, or in time-limited small groups.
-Individual and group supervision can be face-to face, by phone or through a secure and confidential internet program.
+Individual and group supervision can be by phone or through a secure and confidential internet program.

-These small groups of 8-10 participants are meant to be relaxed and welcoming meeting places conducive to knowledge exchange.
-Through discussions focused on clinical situations, clinicians are exposed to multiple case studies and alternative approaches.
+These small groups of 12-14 participants are meant to be relaxed and welcoming meeting places conducive to knowledge exchange.
+Through discussions focused on clinical situations, clinicians are exposed to a great number of case studies and alternative approaches.
 Participants are kept informed of the latest research findings in these fast moving fields.

 Some clinicians may prefer a one-on-one context in which to review their work with clients and their professional development.
 If you would like to schedule individual supervision, please contact us.

 Community groups / Front-line Workers

 Individuals (or teams) doing front-line work that includes mental health and psychosocial care may be eligible for sliding-scale support.
 If you work in the context of a community organization and you feel you or your team could benefit from our services, please contact us to discuss available options.